Controlled rehearsal proof

 Status, drift, and recovery preview support operator review.

-The controlled proof also includes receiver-local capability status, drift/status detection, recovery-plan preview, and runtime alignment guidance.
+The controlled rehearsal proof also includes receiver-local capability status, drift/status detection, recovery-plan preview, and runtime alignment guidance.

 These are operator review tools, not automatic repair, automatic apply, hosted monitoring, or continuous monitoring.